MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D2_02.md

 ## Tips

-The code sample uses the implicit grant flow, thus you have to enable access and ID tokens in the App Registration.

 You can run your application locally.
-In the next challenge you will deploy the application to Azure.
+In the next challenge you will deploy the application in Azure.

 When you create users, please set passwords that you feel comfortable sharing with your team.